 - Increasing the risk of miscarriage and PMS type symptoms.

 It should be noted that many of these risk factors or symptoms are short lasting, dose dependent and will vary from individual to individual.

 One area of consideration is how we metabolise caffeine.
-Interestingly some of us are fast metabolisers of caffeine and others slow metabolisers of caffeine, as a result how long caffeine stays in our system varies hugely, with the predicted half life of caffeine (the amount of time it takes for 50% of the caffeine consumed to leave your system) ranging from 2.7-9.9hours.
-What you will typically find is that fast metabolisers will often be able to sleep fine even after consuming caffeine later in the afternoon/early evening, whereas the most sensitive to caffeine and slower metabolisers may have their sleep effected even if consuming caffeine 8 or more hours before bed.
+Interestingly some of us are fast metabolisers of caffeine and others slow metabolisers of caffeine, as a result how long caffeine stays in our system varies hugely, with the predicted half-life of caffeine (the amount of time it takes for 50% of the caffeine consumed to leave your system) ranging from 2.7-9.9hours.
+What you will typically find is that slower metabolisers or more sensitive individuals to caffeine may have their sleep affected even if consuming caffeine 8 or more hours before bed.

 Slow metabolisers are often those who suffer with the jitters, anxiousness, heart palpitations and even panic attacks after consuming caffeine, sometimes even at very low levels.

 Whilst around 50% of us have a gene variant that causes us to not metabolise caffeine as effectively, around 80% of the world’s population consume caffeine containing products on a regular basis.

 Who should think twice about regularly consuming caffeine?If you are the sort of person that is inclined to experience some of the following symptoms after consuming caffeine or you suffer with any of the following I would limit caffeine intake, perhaps choosing teas and decaf options instead:

 - Rapid heart, increased anxiety or the jitters after consuming caffeine.